 51. Agilon is a comprehensive donor management and CRM solution that allows nonprofits to organize donors, alumni, board members and corporate partners.
 The scalability of Agilon tends to attract top-tier organizations.
 For instance, if you have hundreds of fundraisers in multiple locations, Agilon can help you organize them in a simple, accessible way.
 Contact Agilon for pricing.

-52. The Raklet software is designed to handle event ticketing, fundraising and membership management.
+52. The Raklet software is designed to handle event ticketing, fundraising and nonprofit membership management.
 The platform heavily focuses on contacts, messages, and payment solutions.
 The system has automatic tracking for payments, lists your debtor members, and sends reminders to members.
 You can use Raklet for as little as $39 per month.

 53. Neon CRM offers relationship, volunteer and grant management.
 It comes with integrated social media and segmentation tools.
 You can also build websites with Neon CRM.
 Many organizations use this platform for planning conferences, workshops and seminars.
 An “Essential” Neon CRM plan costs about $50 per month.

-54. Insightly brings marketing and project management together in one software.
+54. Insightly brings marketing and project management together in one single nonprofit software.
 You can organize customers, partners, vendors, and suppliers with Insightly.
 This CRM gives users peace-of-mind because it can keep track of important dates and data.
 It allows for mass email through integration with MailChimp.
 Insightly offers a free plan to start-ups and small organizations.

 55. Donor Tools Software enables you to track fundraising contributions from multiple donors.
 Donations are processed through PayPal and automatically logged.
 You can generate simple donation reports and integrate Quickbooks for accounting and tax reports.
 Donor Tools pricing starts around $20 per month but there is a free trial too.